HamzaGhfran/NLP_Project/README.md

 this system promise continued advancements in delivering a tailored and engaging browsing experience, further solidifying its role in streamlining information retrieval across diverse domains.
+# Command
+Create a conda env through
+...
+$ conda env create -f environment.yml
+...

+for activation env
+...
+$ conda activate Nlp
+...

+for deactivate

+...
+$ conda deactivate Nlp
+...

+for indexing you can get dataset above link for indexing enter code folder and give path where you want to create index_dir ... index_directory = "local_path"
+...
+run
+...
+python indexing.py
+...
+for searching go to /Nlp_project/app
+...
+python app.py
+...
+make sure change your local path in index_dir